nejus/AS3-XML-Easy-Loader/README.md

 AS3 XML Easy Loader
 ===================

-Easy AS3 Static Class to load a XML.
+Easy AS3 Class to load a XML.

 Usage
 -----